-As indicated in the UBS Group Second Quarter 2017 Report, improved investor sentiment and enhanced confidence have translated into improvements in wealth management client activity levels.
-However, the persistence of low volatility levels and seasonality factors may continue to affect overall client activity.
-In addition, while UBS expects the global economic recovery to strengthen, geopolitical tensions and macroeconomic uncertainty still pose risks to client sentiment.
-Low and negative interest rates, particularly in Switzerland and the eurozone, put pressure on net interest margins, which may be partially offset by the effect of a further normalization of US monetary policy.
-Implementing Switzerland's new bank capital standards and further changes to national and international regulatory frameworks for banks will result in increased capital requirements, interest and operating costs.
-UBS is well positioned to mitigate these challenges and benefit from further improvements in market conditions.
+As indicated in the UBS Group fourth quarter 2016 report, published on 27 January 2017, although macroeconomic uncertainty, geopolitical tensions and divisive politics continue to affect client sentiment and transaction volumes, UBS has begun to observe improved investor confidence, primarily in the US, which may benefit its wealth management businesses.
+Lower than expected and negative interest rates, particularly in Switzerland and the eurozone, continue to present headwinds to net interest margins, which may be offset by the effect of higher US dollar interest rates.
+Implementing Switzerland's new bank capital standards and the proposed further changes to the international regulatory framework for banks will result in increasing capital requirements and costs.
+UBS will continue to execute its strategy with discipline, positioning it to mitigate these challenges and to benefit from any further improvement in market conditions

-Refer to "Current market climate and industry trends" and "Risk factors " in the "Operating environment and strategy" section of the Annual Report 2016 for more information.
+Refer to "Current market climate and industry trends" in the "Operating environment and strategy" section of the Annual Report 2016 for more information.